creative-connections/Bodylight-Scenarios/dka/screen/k4treatment-en.md

 Dříve byla DKA denním chlebem intenzivistů, u DM 1 to byla velmi častá akutní komplikace.
 S rutinním rozšířením glukometrů pro selfmonitoring její výskyt rapidně klesnul.
 Další pokles je díky rozšíření glukózových senzorů.

 Stále vídáme DKA při primomanifestaci DM1 u dětí.
-U dospělých moc ne, mají dlouho zachovalou zbytkovou sekreci inzulinu, DM1 se rozvíjí zvolna a manifestuje bez DKA.
+U dospělých moc ne, mají dlouho zachovalou zbytkovou sekreci inzulinu, DM1 se rozvíjí zvolna a manifestuje bez DKA.-->
 </div>
 <div id="ketoacidoza">
-U všech věkových kategorií hrozí diabetická ketoacidóza (DKA) při zanedbání léčby, jako u této kazuistiky.
-Rizikovým faktorem je jakékoli interkurentní onemocnění (IMC, viróza…), které vyžaduje přechodné zvýšení dávky inzulinu (patofyziologicky hrají roli stresové hormony a zánětlivé mediátory, které mobilizují zásoby glukózy, zvyšují glukoneogenezi a navozují inzulinovou rezistenci).
-Zvýšení potřeby inzulinu nespraví pár jednotek – potřebné dávky se zvyšují na 150..200 i více %.
-Toho se pacienti často obávají, nezvyšují dávky dostatečně, roli hraje i to, že v rámci nechutenství málo jí a bojí si přitom píchat více inzulinu.
+Diabetic ketoacidosis (DKA) is a risk in all age groups if treatment is neglected, as in this case report.
+Any intercurrent disease (IMC, viral infection...) that requires a temporary increase in the insulin dose is a risk factor (pathophysiologically, stress hormones and inflammatory mediators that mobilize glucose reserves, increase gluconeogenesis, and induce insulin resistance play a role).
+The need for insulin does not correct a few units - the required doses increase to 150..200% or more.
+Patients often fear this, do not increase the doses sufficiently, and the role is also played by the fact that they eat little due to a lack of appetite and at the same time fear to inject more insulin.
 </div>
 <div id="ketoacidoza2">
-Větší riziko DKA je při léčbě inzulinovou pumpou než při aplikaci pery.
-Pacient s DM1 aplikuje perem jednou denně bazální inzulin, k tomu připichuje před jídly krátkodobý inzulin.
-Díky bazálnímu inzulinu má v sobě vždy nějakou dávku inzulinu.
-V pumpě je jen krátkodobě působící inzulin, proto při vytržení kanyly, o kterém pacient neví (např. v noci), glykémie rychle stoupá a rychleji spěje do DKA (nemá v sobě bazální inzulin).
+The risk of DKA is higher with insulin pump therapy than with pen application.
+A patient with DM1 applies basal insulin once a day with a pen, and adds short-acting insulin before meals.
+Due to the basal insulin, there is always some dose of insulin in the body.
+In the pump, there is only short-acting insulin, so if the cannula is pulled out, which the patient does not know about (e.g., at night), the glycemia rapidly increases and quickly progresses to DKA (there is no basal insulin in the body).

-A ještě by se dalo zmínit, že v 10-15% případů je DKA spojená s laktátovou acidózou – zejména při deficitu fosfátů (snížení 2,3-difosfoglycerátu v erytrocytu posouvá disociační křivku Hb doleva).
+It could also be mentioned that in 10-15% of cases, DKA is associated with lactic acidosis - especially in the case of phosphate deficiency (a decrease in 2,3-diphosphoglycerate in the erythrocyte shifts the dissociation curve of Hb to the left).
 </div>